hugcis/data_journalism_extractor/python/docs/example-walkthrough.rst

 ``"\\?"``.
 Also, column indexing starts at 0 and negative indexing is supported for -1 only (``"reduce": -1``).

-Then, a series of joins allows to go from pairs of Twitter names and retweeter names to pairs of Lobbyists and MPs names.
+Then, a series of joins transforms pairs of Twitter names and retweeter names into pairs of Lobbyists and MPs names.

+There are two separate flows:
+   * One for the tweets authored by lobbyists and retweeted by MPs (``joinExtractorDBTwitterSplit`` and ``joinDBHATVPMPs``)
+   * The other for tweets authored by MPs and retweeted by lobbyists (``joinExtractorDBMPs`` and ``joinDB1HATVP``)

 They are explained below: